Having trouble viewing this email? View it as a Web page.

 Seventh Grade Academic Advising

 February 10 – March 6

-Seventh grade students participated in a course registration lesson on Monday, February 10 and Tuesday, February 11.
+Seventh grade students will participate in a course registration lesson on Monday, February 10 and Tuesday, February 11.
 At that time, students will enter their eighth grade courses into StudentVue.
 Over the next month, school counselors will meet one on one with students to finalize their course selections for eighth grade.
 During this time, honors recommendations will be shared with each student.
 Students are encouraged to select courses that reflect their academic strengths and interests.
 After a student meets with their counselor, parents will be able to view their child’s course selections through their SIS ParentVUE account.
 Directions for viewing course requests online through ParentVUE are below.
 If a parent has questions about their child’s course requests, please contact the school counselor.
 Course requests are a firm commitment.
 Course request changes will not be accommodated after June 1.